jbucsa/rest-rant-monorepo/README.md

 Next `cd` into `backend` and run `npm install` to install dependencies for the API.

 Next, `cd` into `frontend`, and run `npm install` to install dependencies for the React app.

 Finally, in separate terminals, run `npm start` in each folder so that the API and React app are running at the same time.

+Note for troubleshooting.
+Users may need to run `npm audit fix --force` on either the frontend or backend terminals if running `npm start` fails.

 ### API (http://localhost:5000)
 | Method | Path                                 | Purpose                                   |
 | ------ | ------------------------------------ | ----------------------------------------- |